 Payment Relief Options and Terms

-The Member Assistance Team may be able to help with short-term payment relief and loan modifications on BECU loans and revolving credit including home equity, auto, boat, RV, credit cards and personal loans.2 In addition, as we assess the continuing financial impact of COVID-19 on our membership, BECU has suspended foreclosure actions and collection lawsuits during the COVID-19 crisis.
+The Member Assistance Team may be able to help with short-term payment relief and loan modifications on BECU loans and revolving credit including home equity, auto, boat, RV, credit cards and personal loans.2 In addition, as we assess the continuing financial impact of COVID-19 on our membership, BECU has suspended foreclosure actions during the COVID-19 crisis.

 One of our specialists will work with you to determine the right relief option to best meet your needs.
 Relief may be offered in the following ways:

 Vehicles without required insurance on file with BECU may not be eligible